Ronnie Gaylord: Personal life

 Gaylord stayed in the Las Vegas/Reno area from the time he and Holiday moved there in 1959 until his death.
-He had two children, Ronald Jr. and Melissa, with his first wife, Teena, and three, Chris, Tony, and Tiffany, with his second wife, Terry, who he was with for 35 years.
+He had two children, Ronald Jr. (1956-2022) and Melissa, with his first wife, Teena, and three, Christopher (1967-2025), Anthony, and Tiffany, with his second wife, Terry (1942-2023), who he was with for 35 years.

 Four of five children are or were involved in show business.
 Tony was the guitarist for Third Eye Blind until 2010 and previously played with heavy metal band Apocrypha and cover band Loveshack; Tiffany sang at Texas Station with Loveshack and at MGM Grand Las Vegas with Venus; Ron Jr. filled his father's role in Gaylord and Holiday; and Chris is a musician.
-Melissa, his eldest daughter, is a teacher.
+Chris died of cancer in April 2025; Melissa, his eldest daughter, is a teacher.
 He was also survived by his grandchildren Jaime Fredianelli-Lessig and Joseph Fredianelli, and great-grandchildren Jared Phillips and Kaylee Lessig.

 When not performing, Gaylord enjoyed painting, sketching, sculpting, and collecting cars.

 Gaylord died on January 25, 2004, in his Las Vegas home following an eight-year battle with cancer.
 He hid his diagnosis from everyone, including his wife Terry and partner Burt, for as long as he could so he could continue performing.